Date of birth

 His final season with the club however was red card free, but an ankle injury ended the Australian international’s career in early 2000 – his final game for the Royals came that February in a 4-0 defeat away to Bristol City.

-Four goals were the defenders tally by the time of his retirement, notching his first at the Madejski when Yeovil came to visit for an FA Cup fixture in October 1999.
+Four goals was the defender's tally by the time of his retirement, notching his first at the Madejski when Yeovil came to visit for an FA Cup fixture in October 1999.
 4-2 was the score line, Bernal grasping the opener in the 31st minute of the game.

 His career after senior football lead him into player agency work.
 He currently represents Royals youngster Ryan Edwards and has previously worked alongside David Beckham since hanging up his boots.